5. Assistance with Health Costs

 If you are eligible, application is made on behalf of the whole household, not on an individual basis.

 In order to be eligible your income must be below a threshold.
-The income thresholds (April 2020-April 2021) for each element of the scheme are as follows.
-The thresholds have increased slightly for 2021-22, but full details are awaited.
+The income thresholds for period April 2021 to April 2022, for each element of the scheme, are as follows.

 |Household Size||Sans Participation||Avec Participation Financière|